Work time and attendance management tools are a must for any business. We’ve reviewed the best free time clock software – take a look at our list!

 OpenSCAD is an open-source solution for creating solid 3D CAD models and is available for Windows, Unix, and Mac.
-What makes it different from most 3D modelling applications is the fact that it does not focus on the artistic side of 3D modelling, but instead on the CAD aspects.
-It’s not an interactive modelling tool, and instead works more like a 3D compiler that renders 3D model based on the description of their properties in a script file, which gives the user full control over the modelling process.
+What makes it different from most 3D modeling applications is the fact that it does not focus on the artistic side of 3D modeling, but instead on the CAD aspects.
+It’s not an interactive modeling tool, and instead works more like a 3D compiler that renders 3D model based on the description of their properties in a script file, which gives the user full control over the modeling process.

 My Virtual Home is a 3D home design app that was inspired by base-building video games: it includes a set of standard blocks and modifications that you can use to plan the space of your home, office or any other location.

 It’s a simple app that is geared more towards beginners and people who are not very proficient in visual design.
 It’s easy to learn (getting the basics won’t take longer than 10 minutes) and allows users to create a full design in an hour or less.
 The tool also provides an accurate lighting model, where you can set up your latitude, longitude and season, to add realistic lighting effects to your virtual environment.